rahul160420/Crop-Recommendation-System/README.md

 Clone the repository: git clone https://github.com/rahul160420/Crop-Recommendation-System Install the required dependencies: pip install -r requirements.txt Run the application: python app.py
-Access the application through the web browser at http://localhost:5000
 # Future Enhancements
 Integration of real-time weather data to improve the accuracy of recommendations.
 Incorporation of crop market prices and profitability analysis to assist farmers in making economically viable decisions.